VJMumphrey/slape/README.md

 git clone --recursive https://github.com/StoneG24/slape.git
 ```

-3. Create a folder for the models that you want to use.
-These should probably be _.gguf_ files.
+3. Create a folder named *models*.
+SLaP-E will create this folder for you, along with checking if that folder exists on startup.
+We also download an embedding model for use in the project.
+[Casual-Autopsy/snowflake-arctic-embed-l-v2.0-gguf](https://huggingface.co/Casual-Autopsy/snowflake-arctic-embed-l-v2.0-gguf)

 #### GPU Support